Golf Guides · 2 June 2026

 The Best Time to Play Golf in Canary Islands

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 What is the best time of year to play golf in the Canary Islands?
-The Canaries are a rare year-round golf destination, but the connoisseur’s window runs from October to May, when daytime temperatures sit comfortably in the low-to-mid […]
+Canary Islands By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 At a glance What is the best time of year to play golf in the Canary Islands?
+The Canaries are a rare year-round golf destination, but the connoisseur’s window runs from October to May, when daytime temperatures […]

 Few places in Europe let a golfer chase the sun in January with the same ease as they would in June.
 The Canary Islands sit on the same latitude as the Sahara yet are cooled by the Atlantic trade winds — a happy accident of geography that gifts them a fairway-perfect climate when the rest of the continent is locked in frost.
 To stand on a tee at Tenerife or Gran Canaria in midwinter, in shirtsleeves, with the ocean glittering below, is one of golf’s quiet luxuries.